 Friction Becomes Visible in Real Flows

 When designers watch full user flows, small problems stand out.
-When a user stalls or hesitates or backs up during a step in a flow there is a good chance that there is something unclear about the piece of text they are reading or that the window they are working on is combining more than one function.
-A poorly written step may have a negative impact on the rest of the flow – teams who look at real flows are able to identify these issues earlier during development process and not have to rush to fix them later on after the creation of the final version.
+When a user stalls, hesitates, or backs up during a step in a flow, there is a good chance that there is something unclear about the piece of text they are reading or that the window they are working on is combining more than one function.
+A poorly written step may have a negative impact on the rest of the flow.
+Teams who look at real flows are able to identify these issues earlier during development and not have to rush to fix them later.

 Similar Problems Appear Across Many Products